Distributed Information Bottleneck Theory for Multi-Modal Task-Aware Semantic Communication: Conclusion

 \section{Conclusion}

-This paper proposes the PoM$^2$-DIB framework for multi-modal multi-task SemCom, which introduces a new scheme to jointly optimize modality selection alongside semantic coding based on DIB theory.
+This paper proposes the TADIB framework for multi-modal multi-task semantic communication, which defines a new modality-task score and introduces a new scheme to jointly optimize modality selection alongside semantic coding based on DIB theory.
 By transforming discrete selection into a probabilistic form and leveraging common randomness for cross-device coordination, this distributed framework achieves a flexible modality-aware rate-relevance tradeoff.
 It can reduce the overhead of unnecessary transmission and computation of redundant data significantly, while maintaining high inference quality under physical limits.
-Besides theoretical guarantees, extensive experimental results also illustrate the effectiveness of PoM$^2$-DIB across different tasks and datasets, especially in resource-constrained multi-modal multi-task scenarios.
+Besides theoretical guarantees, extensive experimental results also illustrate the effectiveness of TADIB across different tasks and datasets.